kyren/gc-arena/README.md

 * Allocating DSTs is currently somewhat painful due to limitations in Rust.
-It is possible to  have `Gc` pointers to DSTs, and there is a replacement for unstable `Unsize` coercion, but allocating space for arbitrarily sized DSTs is currently pretty weird.
+It is possible to  have `Gc` pointers to DSTs, and there is a replacement for unstable `Unsize` coercion, but there is no support for directly allocating arbitrarily sized DSTs.

-* There is currently no system for object finalization.
-This is not terribly difficult to implement, depending on the system, but it would require picking a particular set of edge-case finalization behavior.
-Implementing `Drop` for a type held inside a `Gc` ofc still works as normal though, so the actual need for genuine "finalization" is unclear.
+* There is no support at all for multi-threaded allocation and collection.

-* A harder to solve limitation is that there is currently no system for multi- threaded allocation and collection.
   The basic lifetime and safety techniques here would still work in an arena supporting multi-threading, but this crate does not support this.
 It is optimized for single threaded use and multiple, independent arenas.

-* Another limitiation is that the `Collect` trait does not provide a mechanism to move objects once they are allocated, so this limits the types of collectors that could be written.
+* The `Collect` trait does not provide a mechanism to move objects once they are allocated, so this limits the types of collectors that could be written.
 This is achievable but no work has been done towards this.

 * The crate is currently pretty light on documentation and examples.